 As you see, each type of architecture has both advantages and drawbacks.
 What should you steer by while selecting the one for your project?

 There is no universal answer to the question: is microservices better than monolithic?
 First off, you should rather ask when to use microservices vs monolith.
 Secondly, to select the architecture type that will be the best fit, you must have a close look at what you have and what you want to obtain.

-In case you own a full-fledged business and bargain for a scalable app with a plethora of modules, functions, and user journeys, you can bet big on microservices.
-You must remember, though, that such projects can be successfully accomplished only if you can ensure communication — both between services technologically-wise and between development teams operationally-wise.
+If you own a full-fledged business and bargain for a scalable app with many modules, functions, and user journeys, you can bet big on microservices.
+You must remember, though, that such projects can be successfully accomplished only if you can ensure communication — both between services technologically wise and between development teams operationally-wise.

 Yet, whatever architecture type of your app you will eventually opt for, it is the implementation that will ultimately bring its triumph – or failure.
-DICEUS has specialists with sufficient skills and experience to see through an app development project based on any architectural pattern that will impress you with affordability as well as superb quality and exquisite design.
+DICEUS has specialists with sufficient skills and experience to see through an app development project based on any architectural pattern that will impress you with affordability and superb quality, and exquisite design.